Leila George

-Early life
+Early life and education

-George was born in Sydney, New South Wales, Australia, to actor and producer Vincent D'Onofrio and actress Greta Scacchi, and raised by her mother in Brighton, East Sussex, United Kingdom She has three younger half-brothers.
+Leila George D'Onofrio was born in 1992 in Sydney, New South Wales, Australia, to actor and producer Vincent D'Onofrio and actress Greta Scacchi, and raised by her mother in Hurstpierpoint near Brighton, East Sussex, United Kingdom.

 In 2008, she took acting classes at Brighton College.
 The following year, she attended Crawley College, her mother's alma mater, and in 2010, studied at the Arts Educational Schools, London.
 In 2011, she went to Australia to study at Sydney Film School.
 In 2012, she went to the United States to study at the Lee Strasberg Institute in New York City near her father.

 Career

 In 2013, George worked on the documentary The Last Impresario as an additional camera operator.
 In 2014, she starred with her mother in Anton Chekhov's The Seagull for Black Swan Theatre Company in Perth.
 Her mother acted as Arkadina, and she acted as Nina, Arkadina's romantic rival.

 In 2016, she played the starring role in Mother, May I Sleep with Danger?, her first feature television film.
 She was featured in the films Mortal Engines (2018) and The Kid (2019).
 In 2019, George began playing the younger version of Ellen Barkin's character, Janine "Smurf" Cody, in the television series Animal Kingdom.